 I couldn’t get enough of this view.
 We were so lucky to be in Edinburgh on a sunny day to see this beautiful city from the top.
 If city views aren’t really your thing or if you are in Edinburgh on a typical cloudy, rainy, cold day don’t fret.
 There is plenty to do inside the buildings of this castle from viewing the crown jewels, to visiting the smallest chapel I have ever seen, and exploring the various prison bunkers which I might dare to say actually looked pretty comfy.
 Inside of the buildings there are fabulous reenactments of the various periods of history of the castle and at 1 p.m. every day except Sunday they fire the cannon on the very top of the castle.

-If you are ever in Edinburgh and have a half day to spend, I would highly recommend spending it at Edinburgh castle.
+If you are ever in Edinburgh and have a half-day to spend, I would highly recommend spending it at Edinburgh castle.
 Despite the mass of people, the vibe this castle gives off is indescribable.

 I have been fortunate enough to have visited some of the most famous castles in the world including Neuschwanstein Castle.
 Stirling Castle is my favorite castle of them all.
 With beautiful German and French inspired sculptures throughout, breathtaking views of the Scottish Highlands and Stirling city, and gorgeous garden grounds this castle is the definition of perfection.
-As a plus there were very few people during our visit and the weather was fantastic.
+As a plus, there were very few people during our visit and the weather was fantastic.

 The Royal Palace was the first Renaissance palace in the British Isles and the work of King James V. Because of the beauty surrounding you when visiting this castle you might miss the sculptures initially, but make sure before you leave that you take a closer look at the unbelievable detail on the sculptures.

-Most castles have gardens that are well-manicured and taken care of, but very few castles have gardens that transport you through time when you walk in them.
+Most castles have gardens that are well-manicured and taken care of, but very few castles have gardens that transport you through a time when you walk in them.
 The garden in front of the Prince’s Tower makes you feel like you walked into the Secret Garden.
 With walls surrounding the garden and a breathtaking view of the Highlands, I could have spent hours “dilly-dallying” here.
 Additionally, there are large open spaces on the other side of the castle near the castle wall.
 There are so many purposeful green areas on these castle grounds – it’s unbelievable!

 And now for the views from the castle grounds.
 Just like Edinburgh Castle, Stirling Castle is on top of a hill in Stirling City overlooking the Scottish Highlands and surrounding town.
 I’m such a sucker for bird’s eye views.